-The following table reflects tenant-based vouchers that RHA project-based for the first-time during FY 2021 and includes only those where at least an Agreement to enter a Housing Assistance Payment (AHAP) was in place by the end of FY 2021.
+The following table reflects tenant-based vouchers that RHA project-based for the first-time during FY 2022 and includes only those where at least an Agreement to enter a Housing Assistance Payment (AHAP) was in place by the end of FY 2022.

 Property Name Number of Vouchers Newly Project-Based Status at End of Plan Year RAD?
-Description of Project Planned Actual 1 cai Privately Owned Properties 25 0 N/A No Privately owned properties are assigned PBVs through a competitive process in exchange for their commitment to provide affordable housing to individuals and/or families who are participating in local workforce development programs.
-Willie J. Wynn Apartments 12 12 Leased/Issued No Twelve PBVs have been assigned to this affordable housing complex designed to support seniors aging in place.
-Total: Planned or Actual Newly Project-Based 37 12
+Description of Project Planned Actual I ear ··· Privately Owned Properties 25 0 N/A No Privately owned properties are assigned PBVs through a competitive process in exchange for their commitment to provide affordable housing to individuals and/or families who are participating in local workforce development programs.
+Total: Planned or Actual Newly Project-Based 25 0